 We will start by you telling me about what led you to seek out therapy at this time.
 This is a time for you to begin to tell your story, to get a sense of what it is like to be with me in person, and for me to learn about you and your struggles and goals.
 I ask additional questions about your general health, how you spend your time, and your history.

 Frequency of Therapy Sessions

-I generally work within a once-per-week therapy model because this is what is going to give you the best results.
+I generally work within a once-per-week therapy model because this is what is what research tells us give you the best results.
 Weekly therapy provides the continuity that allows us to form a strong working relationship, for you to feel supported between sessions, and for us to actively work together toward your goals.

 Sometimes, however, once a week isn’t the best fit.
 Toward the end of therapy, for example, once you’ve met the goals you set out to accomplish, coming to therapy every other week for a few sessions as we prepare to end our work together can be helpful.

 After this, you can come back for check-ins as needed, or return to regular session when you have a new goal to work towards.
 There might also be times, especially at the beginning of counselling or during a particularly hard time, that you might want or need to attend therapy twice a week.
 I will do my best to meet your needs in these situations.
 Otherwise, though, we’ll plan to meet on a weekly basis, during your protected weekly time.

 Are you ready for counselling?

 Psychotherapy is a powerful process that has the potential for you to make significant lasting positive changes in your life, but recognize that it does require an investment of time, effort, and money.
 Counselling is an investment in your future, and you need to decide if you are ready to prioritize growth and change in your life.